L0rd5udo/lordsudo/_posts/2024-01-08-IrisCTF OSINT Challenge.md

 <img src="/IrisCtf/Chall3/lenoxhill.png" width="640" height="360" />

 Now for the final answer, we can do a search on LinkedIn for Iris And we get a hit.
-Information from the previous question tells us that she works in the HR department and thus we can verify that it indeed is her profile and get her comapny.
+Information from the previous question tells us that she works in the HR department and thus we can verify that it indeed is her profile and get her company.

 <img src="/IrisCtf/Chall3/LinkedIn.png" width="640" height="360" />